 On November 8, 2016, we will elect the 45th president of the United States of America.
 The majority of America feels like neither major party candidate is fit for the job.
 Many of our rights are in jeopardy, and our presidential choice will absolutely determine the future of this nation.
 The next four years could be some of the worst in our history.
 And yet, I’m not afraid.
 I should be afraid.
 It makes sense to be afraid.
 But still, I can’t be afraid.
 Allow me to explain why the election doesn’t scare me.

-I love being married!
-People say that marriage is hard, but we haven’t experienced that.
-We’ve been in difficult life situations, sure, but marriage is the good part of it.
-Even when life is bad, marriage is good.
 We were at a wedding not too long after we got married and there was a place to write advice for the couple.
 Caleb wrote one simple piece of advice, and it suddenly made sense why our marriage is so good, so beautiful.
-I want to share that with you: one piece of advice for a beautiful marriage.